ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/What is AWS.md

 - Companies don't have to to manage & maintain their own hardware & data centres
 - Companies like AWS maintain data centres & provide virtual data centre technologies & services to companies & users over the internet

+### Advantages
+- PAYG
+	- based on paying only for the resources that you use
+	-

 ## Hybrid
 - Way to connect infrastructure & applications b/w cloud based resources & existing resources that aren't located in the cloud
 - Most common method of this deployment between the cloud and existing on-premises infrastructure